alexski-perry/apus/README.md

 First we must define the shape of our graph data, using the library's class-based schema definition API.
 The example below demonstrates how to define nodes, relationships, properties, and relations.

-The definitions should be fairly self-explanatory, but note that to be a graph entity definition class, a correctly defined `$` field is necessary.
+The definitions should be fairly self-explanatory.
+One thing to note is that, in order to be recognised as a 'graph entity definition class', you must provide a correctly defined `$` field.

 ```ts
 import { $, node, relationship, string, date, relation_many } from "apus/schema";